DataDog/integrations-core/teamcity/README.md

-# Agent Check: Teamcity
+# Agent Check: TeamCity

 ## Overview

-This integration connects to your TeamCity server for successful and failed builds and submits metrics and service checks from the TeamCity server's Prometheus endpoint and REST API allowing you to monitor your builds, build agents, tests, VCS, and JVM resources.
+This integration connects to your TeamCity server to submit metrics, service checks, and events allowing you to monitor the health of your TeamCity projects' build configurations, build runs, server resources and more.

 ## Setup

 ### Installation

-The Teamcity check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Teamcity servers.
+The TeamCity check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your TeamCity servers.

 ### Configuration

-#### Prepare Teamcity
+#### Prepare TeamCity

 1. To prepare TeamCity, see [Enabling Guest Login][2].
 2. To collect metrics, enable `Per-project permissions` and assign the `View Usage Statistics` permission to the Guest user.